The fair-sized Mercer Lake on the north side of Florence is a really good largemouth bass fishing lake you may never have heard of.

 Some largemouth bass anglers quietly consider Mercer to be as good as the far better-known Siltcoos Lake not very far south of here.

-Mercer also can be good for yellow perch and bullhead catfish and seasonally for stocked rainbow trout.
+Mercer also can be good for yellow perch and bullhead catfish and can put out stringers of seasonally stocked rainbow trout.
 There are some sunfish here as well that are easy to catch when you find them.

 This is a good-sized lake, listed at 341 acres, but much of it is surrounded by private property, so bank access is limited.

-Bass, in particular, love cover and will hide around structures to ambush prey such as smaller fish and crayfish.
-Lures fished in those areas that imitate their prey can be effective.
+Bass, in particular, love cover and will hide around structures and in deep shade to ambush prey such as smaller fish and crayfish.

 If you’re wondering what lakes are rated the best for largemouth bass, read our Best Largemouth Bass Fishing in Western Oregon.

 Or, if you’re simply wondering how to catch them, try Bass Fishing: Simple Techniques and Tips.

 Mercer Lake Trout Fishing

 Trout fishing can be fair to good here during the late winter spring, possibly starting in February and probably by sometime in March and April, when it is likely to get a total of 2,000 to 3,000 hatchery trout for the season.

 The best fishing will be in the early season after the planting, but some trout do hold over in this relatively cool water, and they may bite better again as the water cools in the fall.